dombrant/blurry-image-load/README.md

 # Blurry Load Version 1.1.2
 ## Synopsis
-A simple library that loads images asynchronously after the page has loaded.
+A simple library that loads remote images asynchronously after the page has loaded.
 Until the images are loaded, a very small version of each image is displayed with a blur filter over it.
 Inspired by Medium's progressive image loading of a similar style.

+**WARNING:** this library is only meant to load remote images, as Chrome and Firefox block local image requests through XMLHttpRequest or Fetch.

 ## Dependencies
 This libary's only dependency is a custom Modernizr script, found in `dist/lib`.
 This is used to apply fallbacks for CSS Filters and Fetch.